simonbesnard1/gedidb/paper/paper.md

 # Performance benchmarks

-The efficiency of `gediDB` was evaluated under realistic research scenarios.
-The table below summarises query times across different spatial and temporal extents:
+The efficiency of `gediDB` was assessed using representative research scenarios.
+The table below summarises query times for varying spatial and temporal extents:

 | Scenario                  | Spatial extent         | Time range | Variables queried                                  | Query time (seconds) |
 |---------------------------|------------------------|------------|----------------------------------------------------|----------------------|